LowTechCoder/rpi4-retroarch-guide/README.md

 You may have to do this a couple times if you mess up, so don't forget you do have the keyboard if you lose control with your controller.

-This is optional and you can come back to this later, but if you would like to swap the OK and Cancel buttons:
+This is optional and you can come back to this later, but if you would like to swap the OK and Cancel buttons.
+This can be tricky since your cancel/back button becomes the OK, so if you get hung up on this, use the keyboard's Enter and Backspace to accomplish this.

 > Settings(Second icon from the left) > input > menu controls > Menu Swap OK and Cancel Buttons [on]